 The Health Professions Division has a contract with CastleBranch.com, to conduct the criminal background/sex offender, fraud and drug screens on all students.
-The cost is currently \$135.00.
+The cost is currently \$95.00.
 Students will complete the criminal background/sex offender, fraud and drug screen prior to the program start date as a condition of program acceptance.
-This price also includes the student purchasing the required compliance Tracker through Castle Branch.
 The clinical coordinator will access a status report confirming that the student has completed the screenings and has a "green" light which indicates the student is cleared for clinical.
 It is each student's responsibility to obtain official clearance from the ARRT, CHKD, or their specific clinical site's Office of Human Resources for permission to do a clinical rotation at that site if their report comes back with anything other than a green light.
 This clearance must take place prior to the start of the program.
 See appendix E for the CastleBranch.com form.